-3. Provide a general description of the Title I Children In Need of Services (CHINS), FEV Tutoring

-instructional program being implemented at

-this Title I school.
-Specifically define the

-subject areas to be addressed and the

-instructional strategies/methodologies to be

-employed to address the identified needs of

-the most academically at-risk students in the

-school.
-Please include services to be provided

-for students living in local institutions for

-neglected or delinquent children (if

-applicable).
+3. Provide a general description of the Title I instructional program being implemented at this Title I school.
+Specifically define the subject areas to be addressed and the instructional strategies/methodologies to be employed to address the identified needs of the most academically at-risk students in the school.
+Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).